spring-jdbc-crud/simplejdbcmapper/README.md

         WHERE product_name = ?"
       """.formatted(sjm.getEntitySqlColumns(Product.class));

- // Using Spring's JdbcTemplate and framework's EntityRowMapper to get the results for the above sql List<Product> products = sjm.getJdbcTemplate().query(sql, sjm.newEntityRowMapper(Product.class), "someProductName");
+ // Using Spring's JdbcTemplate and librarie's EntityRowMapper to get the results for the above sql List<Product> products = sjm.getJdbcTemplate().query(sql, sjm.newEntityRowMapper(Product.class), "someProductName");

  // find by a property value